cudoventures/cudos-example-smart-contracts/README.md

     - If the amount provided by the Rentee is more than one month’s rent then refund the excess rent to the Rentee.
   - Technical details
     - If the denomination of the amount passed is different as mentioned inside the contract then throw an error named **InvalidDenom.**
-    - If property id is not present inside the contract then throw an error **NotFound.**
+    - If property id is not present inside the contract then throw an error **StdError::NotFound {kind: String::from("Property not found"),}.**
-    - If the amount passed to this function is less than rent + security throw an error **LessThanRent.**
+    - If the amount passed to this function is less than rent + security throw an error **StdError::overflow.**
     - If Rentee of the property and caller of the function is not the same then throw the error **InvalidRentee.**
+    - If rentee is not present on a given property and caller pay rent to this given id then throw error **IsNotRented.**
     - If expiration time does not exist then throw an error **ExpirationDoesNotExist.**
 - AcceptLease(propertyId)
   - Properties